 A sabbatical year at the University of Toronto (1975-6) at the invitation of my old friend Gus Craik (who is still actively researching human memory in Toronto) allowed me not only to develop my interests in comparative cognition in seminars with Sarah Shettleworth and her colleagues, but also to attend the Ebbinghaus Emporium (EE) where a latent interest in mainstream cognitive psychology was first instilled in me.
 This has become more overt since I tried to find fMRI correlates of SE in collaboration with cognitive neuropsychologists (see Dickins et al 2001).
 Not long after I had switched from rats to SE work on humans I had the pleasure of reiterating to the EE group a lecture I had just given at a Harvard meeting (Dickins et al, 1993) on my first trip back to N.America since my sabbatical, but which led to many more subsequent visits.

-Most of my conference presentations have been at behaviour analytical meetings – ABAI, EABA, EABG, despite which I hope I have remained discerningly eclectic, sensitive to several at least of the diverse approaches to the study of behaviour.
+Most of my conference presentations have been at behaviour analytical meetings – ABAI, EABA, EABG - but in 2020 also to the EPS, indicating I hope that I have remained discerningly eclectic, sensitive at least to several of the diverse approaches to the study of behaviour.